Michael Harris II Preview, Player Props: Braves vs. Giants

-Michael Harris II -- 3-for-4 with a home run and two RBI in his last game -- will be in action for the Atlanta Braves against the San Francisco Giants, with Ryan Walker on the hill, on August 26 at 4:05 PM ET.
+Michael Harris II -- hitting .273 with three doubles, a triple, a home run, two walks and six RBI in his past 10 games -- will be in action for the Atlanta Braves versus the San Francisco Giants, with Tristan Beck on the hill, on August 27 at 7:10 PM ET.

-He notched a home run while going 3-for-4 in his last game against the Giants.
+He had a one-hit showing in his last game (1-for-5) against the Giants.

 Michael Harris II Game Info & Props vs. the Giants